SharathHebbar/Transformers/config/README.md

     The maximum number of model responses generated per prompt.
 Responses can still be blocked due to safety filters.

-    **Note: All those parameters cannot be applied to all the models make sure to do your research before trying out with the hyperparameters.**
+    **Note: All these parameters cannot be applied to all the models make sure to do your research before trying out with the hyperparameters.**

 ## Parameters that can control the length of output